What is Surple?

 Why can't I overlay weather data?

 If you have the data granularity set to automatic, you will only be able to overlay weather for periods less than 31 days.
-If you have the granularity set as hourly or half-hourly then you can overlay weather for any time period.
-You can also overlay weather at daily granularity if you are using bar graphs.
+If you have the granularity set to hourly or half-hourly, then you can overlay weather for any period.

 Why is the cost on the cards different to my energy bill?